Brandon P. Pipher

 Responsibilities include:

-• Collaborated with the Risk Management, Compliance, and Product teams to create automated reporting, dashboards, and generate analytic insights on Key Performance Indicators (KPIs) and to monitor Objectives and Key Results (OKRs).
+• Partnered with Risk Management, Compliance, and Product teams to create automated reports and dashboards, providing insights on Key Performance Indicators (KPIs) and Objectives and Key Results (OKRs) using statistical modeling and data science techniques.

 Education